front-end-intermediate/DOM-Scripting/readme.md

 You can download a zip file from Github using the green "Clone or Download" menu and selecting "Download ZIP."

-Please keep the page open in a tab during class for reference and in order to copy and paste code.
+Please keep the sessions home page open in a tab during class for reference and in order to copy and paste code.

 The edited files as they existed at the end of class can be downloaded from the `*-done` branch of this and all subsequent Github repositories.
 Be sure to select the branch on Github _before_ downloading the zip.
 I will demonstrate this in class.